FluffyLabs/typeberry/CODESTYLE.md

 Prefer returning subarrays from a larger allocated chunk and creating view objects.
 Note there is `subarray` function that should be preferred over `slice`.

+# Opaque types and naming

+1. Prefer using `Opaque` types, like `U32/U16/U8` to represent fixed-size numbers.
+2. Cast using `as` ONLY when there is no other option, since over time the `as` cast might be easily broken.
+3. When you have a function that converts between one type to another use `ensure` or `check` to verify that the value is correct.
+4. Use `tryAs*` convention to indicate that there might be exception being thrown (however never rely on the exception - do any checks BEFORE attempting to cast).

+# Exceptions

+1. Usage of exceptions should be rare - it should indicate development bug not regular behaviour.
+2. You should not rely on specific exceptions to be thrown and caught in other places - rather use explicit return types for this.
+3. Especially avoid catching exceptions coming from `check` and `ensure` since these might be removed in the production code.

 # Reviews